microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/calls-api-overview.md

 > **Note:** You may not use the Microsoft.Graph.Calls.Media API to record or otherwise persist media content from calls or meetings that your bot accesses.

+## Samples

+Samples are hosted in [microsoft-graph-comms-samples](https://github.com/microsoftgraph/microsoft-graph-comms-samples/tree/master/samples) GitHub and you can get started by reading the [README](https://github.com/microsoftgraph/microsoft-graph-comms-samples/blob/master/README.md) file.

+## Testing

+Bots can be tested locally using tunneling services like [Ngrok](https://ngrok.com) following some setup.
+See [testing](https://cdn.graph.office.net/prod/GraphDocuments/en-us/concepts/calling-testing.md) to learn more.

 ## Known issues

 The following are known issues with the calls and online meetings API:

 - Case mismatch in payloads - Payloads returned in notifications and responses contain incorrect capitalization of odata.types.
 They are returned in upper camel case instead of lower camel case.
+Enums sent in requests need to be in upper camel case.
 - Navigation path `/applications/{id}` is not supported - Navigating through the global applications node to the application, even your own, is not allowed.
 Please use the `/app` navigation only.